According to many experts, having the right bottle can make all the difference in reducing gas, colic and spitting up in babies.

 Keep on reading to learn how to choose a good feeding bottle and soothe your baby’s fussy tummy.

-This article is NOT a substitute for medical advice
+This article is NOT a substitute for medical advice.
+It contains affiliate links.

 Every parent wants to make sure that their little one is as comfortable as possible.
 Unfortunately, tummy problems such as gas, reflux, and colic are common causes of discomfort, fussiness and extended periods of crying in many infants.

 My now 5-year-old daughter was gassy right from the start.
 She would squirm and cry uncontrollably before and after feeds.
 My husband and I still recall how tired, stressed, and worried we were in the first months of our baby’s life.

 It took me a few experiments with several bottles and teats before I found a bottle that worked for my girl.
 When I found „the one”, I noticed that Haley’s poor feeding improved, her crying stopped, and we could enjoy more hours of restful sleep at night.

 If you’re currently dealing with any of these three baby tummy problems, I totally understand how worried you may be and I’m here to help.

 Good baby bottle can help prevent and relieve colic, reflux, and wind in your infant.
 Anti-reflux and anti-colic bottles can prevent air bubbles from getting into your little one’s stomach and minimize spitting up.

 Last update on 2021-05-08 / Affiliate links / Images from Amazon Product Advertising API

 - Top 7 Baby Bottles That Help To Reduce Gas, Reflux & Colic